saezlab/liana/README.md

-## Pipeline
+## Framework

 To this end we built a benchmark pipeline to decouple the tools from their corresponding resources.
 In turn, we used the pipeline for the systematic comparison of all combinations between 15 resources and 6 tools.

-The pipeline is open access and available in this repository.
+The Framework is open access and available in this repository.